nexmo-se/video-express-react-app/README.md

 ##### UseRoom

-The src/hooks/useRoom.js hook handles the Room object of the MultiParty Toolkit.
+The src/hooks/useRoom.js hook handles the Room object of the Vonage Video Express.
 The main functions are:

 - createCall: given the credentials (APIKeys, SessionId and Token), the function connects to the Opentok servers, add the event listeners (onStreamCreated and onStreamDestroyed).
-The function calls `new MP.Room({})` function from the Multiparty Toolkit: [https://tokbox.com/developer/multiparty/reference/room.html](https://tokbox.com/developer/multiparty/reference/room.html).
+The function calls `new MP.Room({})` function from the Vonage Video Express: [https://tokbox.com/developer/multiparty/reference/room.html](https://tokbox.com/developer/multiparty/reference/room.html).
 - addParticipants: adds the participants in the local `participants` state.
 - removeParticipants: removes the participants in the local `participants` state.